Charlotte High School (Punta Gorda, Florida)

-Charlotte High School is a historic public high school in Punta Gorda, Florida, United States serving ninth to twelfth grade students.
+Charlotte High School is a historic public high school in Punta Gorda, Florida, United States, serving ninth to twelfth grade students.
 The school is part of the Charlotte County Public Schools district, with admission based primarily on the locations of students' homes.
 Established in 1926, Charlotte High is located at 1250 Cooper Street.
 The school carries the slogan of "Charlotte County's First and Finest" since it remained the only high school in Charlotte County for many years until its top rival schools, Port Charlotte High School and Lemon Bay High School, were built.
 With 1,596 students, Charlotte High School is the largest high school in Charlotte County by student population.

 On December 12, 1990, its main three-story building was added to the United States' National Register of Historic Places.
-The main building was destroyed in 2004 by Hurricane Charley, causing Charlotte High School to need to be rebuilt.
+Several structures on the campus including the main building were destroyed by Hurricane Charley in 2004, causing Charlotte High School to need to be rebuilt, however the façade of the main building was preserved.
 The second phase of the school's rebuild opened in August 2009, housing all 9th and 10th graders in their academies.
 In January 2010, the 11th and 12th grade students moved into their academy in the existing renovated 2-story building.
 In August 2010, the remaining elective classes found their home on the fully complete Charlotte High School campus.